Johannesburg · Digital Department Lead

 On this market

 The South African market is the starting point of my thinking, not a final adjustment.
-I understand how trust forms between brands and communities in this country, and what makes communication feel like it belongs rather than like it was imported.
+I stay close to how content performs on local platforms, what different communities respond to, and what it takes for a brand to feel like it belongs here rather than like it was adapted from somewhere else.

 Building a content system